yoontsy2000/sports-sentiment-analysis/docs/User Stories/scenario-5.md

+**Due to certain limitations and current scope of the project, this scenario no longer applies.**

 As a user, I want to customize my app in the setting component
 case1:
   I want to manage my account, then I can click the "account management".
 It allows me to